texas2pugs/new-spin-app/README.md

 The following features are planned or under consideration for future releases:

-- **Starred Releases**
-  Allow users to "star" (or bookmark) new releases they want to track.

-  - Could be implemented with a simple checkbox or toggle button.
-  - Starred releases would be displayed in a dedicated section at the top for quick access.

 - **Search and Filter**
   Add the ability to filter releases by artist, genre, or label, and quickly search within the list.